 Depending on the size of the setting and the number of changes required, it is anticipated that the silver level to be worked on over a period of 1-2 terms (although this may be quicker, particularly for settings already meeting the required standards).

-The revised Healthy Early Years award has been developed by a number of individuals and organisations including Solent NHS, Annemarie Aburrow RD BSc (Hons) PGDip, Expert Dietitian (www.expertdietitian.co.uk), Southampton Early Years and Childcare Team and Southampton Oral Health Educators.
+The revised Healthy Early Years award has been developed by a number of individuals and organisations including Solent NHS Trust, Annemarie Aburrow RD BSc (Hons) PGDip, Expert Dietitian (www.expertdietitian.co.uk), Southampton Early Years and Childcare Team and Southampton Oral Health Educators.
 HEYA resources were adapted for the Healthy Mouths theme by Dr Devika Vadher (Clinical Fellow in Dental Public Health) and Dr Jeyanthi John (Consultant in Dental Public Health).
 The HEYA quality assured panel is made up of representatives from these organisations.

 |Attendance at pre-arranged training already running for other Southampton settings (per person)||£40.00|

 |Silver training Physical Activity ( 2.5 hours) at provider setting for team||£160.00|

 |Silver training Healthy Eating ( 2.5 hours) at provider setting for team||£160.00|

 |Charges per hour for any additional support in the form of email or telephone support, site visits or for any resubmissions.||£40.00|

 |Charges will be made for mileage @ .45p per mile and travel time at £20.00 per half hour for any training outside of Southampton City|